 Outlying camps, such as one at Mesquite Springs, appeal to travelers in search of desert solitude.
 Mesquite Springs has a total-silence-after-dark rule with no RV generators allowed.

 When the weather turns hot, swimming pools at Stovepipe Wells and at Furnace Creek can cool down the traveler.
 The Stovepipe Wells pool closes in summer, however.

 Restaurant food service is possible at Stovepipe Wells and at Furnace Creek.
 Both sites have year-around General Stores selling food and drink.

 The fine dining option in the park is the Inn Dining Room at Furnace Creek Inn.
 Close behind is the more casual Wrangler Steakhouse at Furnace Creek Ranch.

 Gasoline is available at Stovepipe Wells, Furnace Creek, and Panamint Springs.
 Keep your tank well filled because driving distances in the desert can be deceptive and fuel supplies aren’t always assured.

 See that your vehicle is in good condition for a desert crossing.
 Carry a gallon of water per person extra in case of a breakdown.
 Plan your lodging and food arrangements before going.
 Organize your trip for the cooler seasons rather than for summer if you can.

 Scotty’s Castle Tours are sometimes quite full.
 Plan to take a tour early in the day, allowing you to catch the next tour if your tour time is sold out.

-Stay on the paved roads unless you have the four-wheel-drive and high clearance vehicle for gravel roads.
+Stay on the paved roads unless you have a four-wheel-drive and high-clearance vehicle for gravel roads.
 Note that the final quarter mile up Dante’s View is a 14 percent grade.